 Is it legal for you to carry a plastic mug full of booze while walking down the main street of a city?
 Can you drink a beer while riding in the passenger front seat of your friend's car?
 While both involve open containers of alcohol, the laws governing 'open containers' and public drinking are not quite the same.
 While nearly every state bans open containers of alcohol in vehicles, restrictions on drinking or possessing open alcoholic beverages outside of a motor vehicle in public tend to vary by community.
 Where these restrictions on public drinking exist, the laws purport to serve a number of goals.
 Most notably, the restrictions seek to:

-- Maintain the quality-of-life for community residents and business by preventing people from being drunk in public, preventing rowdy behavior;
+- Maintain the quality-of-life for community residents and businesses,

 - Prevent car, bus, and other motor vehicle accidents outlawing the use of alcohol by drivers and passengers; and

 - Maintain federal highway construction fund subsidies for states (under federal law, states that lack open container laws lose federal transportation subsidies).